Human Factors and Sustainable Safety

 Across all areas of safety, we provide solutions and policy guidance for our partners and clients.
 Our research addresses real world needs and meets strict academic quality standards.

-MUARC has conducted highly-respected and influential research for nearly 30 years.
-We regularly collaborate with domestic and international partners across state and federal government, as well as, industry leaders in roads, healthcare, workplace safety, defence and mining.
+We regularly collaborate with domestic and international partners across state and federal government, as well as industry leaders in roads, healthcare, workplace safety, defence and mining.

 We have developed strong relationships with more than 25 collaborators and partners across Australia, France, Sweden, the UK, Spain, the USA and the Netherlands.